Holsteins Shakes & Buns

 We’ll get to the burgers in a second but let’s start with the other ideas that help fill out what turns into a limited experience at other gourmet burger places.

-Snacks include the traditional and the wacky and a bunch of stuff in between.
-You can get Buffalo wings with a traditional bleu cheese dip but you can also select lobster corn dogs, a quesadilla stuffed with Korean beef and kimchee, a Philly cheesesteak version of spring rolls, and braised veal and risotto spheres that they call “Bull’s Balls.”
-We went for the fried chicken fingers and waffles and were thrilled with our decision – the fingers had a bit of a spicy kick to them and the waffle came with enough sweet maple syrup to drown a small Vermont town.
+Appetizers include the traditional and the wacky and a bunch of stuff in between.
+You can get Buffalo wings with a traditional bleu cheese dip but you can also select fried cheese curds, a Philly cheesesteak version of spring rolls, or ahi poke.

 They have some salads but, really?
 At a burger place?